Fishing Reports: Fresh water and salt water - Vancouver Island, British Columbia, Canada - UPDATED JUNE 26, 2014.

 Find out river conditions, water levels, volume, temperatures, etc, before you leave home.

-Halibut – Quite a few halibut were caught and as usual, the guides were doing very well.
-Anglers were using extra large herring, salmon bellies and/or octopus.
-Berkley Gulp and Powerbait soft plastics also work.
-Try a large spoon off a spreader bar, Mudraker or large jigs if you want to stay away from the dogfish.
+Halibut – There were fish into the 40s, but not too many.
+Anglers were using extra large herring, salmon bellies and/or octopus for bait.
+Berkley Gulp and Powerbait soft plastics also work well.
+You can also use a large spoon fished off a spreader bar, Mudraker or Lucky Jigs or other large jigs if you want to stay away from the dogfish.

-Bank anglers are catching trout on Powerbait, Gulp Eggs, or worms right on the bottom.
-Yellow and Bubblegum have been good colours for Powerbait.
-Fly anglers are using Pumpkinheads, Wooly Buggers, Leeches and Micro Leech patterns on full sink fly lines.
-Trollers have been doing well with Rhys Davis Baitrix Trout lures.
-UV Mini Strip Teasers work well for larger fish.
-Flatfish and/or Kwikfish have been effective.
-Larger Willow Leaf Lake Trolls with a size 6 hook tipped with a piece of worm always produce fish.
-The biggest trout have come from Langford and Elk lakes.
+Bank anglers are catching trout on Powerbait, Gulp Eggs, or worms while fishing right on the bottom.
+Yellow and Bubblegum have been good colours recently for Powerbait.
+Fly anglers are fishing Pumpkinheads, Wooly Buggers, Leeches and Micro Leech patterns on full sink fly lines.
+Trollers have been doing well with a variety of lures.
+The Rhys Davis Baitrix Trout lures and UV Mini Strip Teasers work well for larger fish too.
+Other good trolling lures are the Apex Trout Killers with the Police Car the best, and the black with silver glitter spots taking second place.
+Flatfish and/or Kwikfish have also been effective in sizes 5 to 7 in Frog, Black with Silver Flake or Rainbow Pattern.
+Smaller Rapalas in Rainbow Trout or Brown Trout patterns also work well; the jointed Rapalas have been great for larger fish.
+Larger Willow Leaf Lake trolls with a size 6 hook tipped with a small piece or two of worm always produce fish.
+The biggest trout usually come from Langford Lake and Elk Lake.

 SOOKE FISHING REPORT